nfisher23/nickolasfisher.com/content/blog/Subscribing-to-Channels-in-Clustered-Redis-With-Lettuce.md

 ```

 Even by changing the config of our lettuce client to first connect to node 30002 does not change this.
-The key takeaway: make sure your application doesn&#39;t need to know the number of publishers the received a message, or you might see strange behavior.
+The key takeaway: make sure your application doesn't need to know the number of publishers the received a message, or you might see strange behavior.